-Party shall be responsible for the safe installation, maintenance, repair and condition of their respective lines and appurtenances on their respective sides of the point of change of ownership.
+- 1.5.5 Each Party shall operate, maintain, repair, and inspect, and shall be fully responsible for the facilities that it now or subsequently may own unless otherwise specified in the Appendices to this Agreement.
+Each Party shall be responsible for the safe installation, maintenance, repair and condition of their respective lines and appurtenances on their respective sides of the point of change of ownership.
 The Utility and the Interconnection Customer, as appropriate, shall provide Interconnection Facilities that adequately protect the Utility's System, personnel, and other persons from damage and injury.
-The allocation of responsibility for the design, installation, operation; maintenance and ownership of Interconnection Facilities shall be delineated in the Appendices to this Agreement.
-OFFICIAL COPY

-The Utility shall coordinate with all Affected Systems to support the interconnection.
+The allocation of responsibility for the design, installation, operation, maintenance and ownership of Interconnection Facilities shall be delineated in the Appendices to this Agreement. - 1.5.6 The Utility shall coordinate with all Affected Systems to support the interconnection.